mahendrapaipuri/ceems/README.md

 ## 🙏 Acknowledgements

+- [Grid5000](https://www.grid5000.fr/w/Grid5000:Home) platform, supported by a scientific interest group hosted by [Inria](https://www.inria.fr/) and including [CNRS](https://www.cnrs.fr/en), [RENATER](https://www.renater.fr/en/accueil-english/) and several Universities as well as other organizations, has been extensively used in the development of CEEMS.

-The demo instance has been deployed on the [CROCC](https://drocc.fr/crocc/) which was kindly sponsored by [ISDM MESO](https://isdm.umontpellier.fr/mesolr) in Montpellier, France.
+- The demo instance has been deployed on the [CROCC](https://drocc.fr/crocc/) which was kindly sponsored by [ISDM MESO](https://isdm.umontpellier.fr/mesolr) in Montpellier, France.